Equigrant

 How It Works

-You set a baseline value for your company — often the current fair market value.
+You set a baseline value for your company, often the current fair market value.
 You then grant an employee a number of phantom units.
-Each unit tracks one real share's worth of value.
+Each unit represents a defined slice of your company's total value.

 Example: